Henry F. Korth

-Henry Francis Korth is a professor of Computer Science and Engineering and co-director of the Computer Science and Business program at Lehigh University.
+Henry Francis Korth is a professor of Computer Science and Engineering.
+He is a fellow of the Association for Computing Machinery (ACM) and of the IEEE.
+He is one of the coauthors of the university textbook Database System Concepts.

 Early life and education

 Korth holds an A.B degree in mathematics from Williams College in Williamstown, Massachusetts.
 Later he studied at Princeton University and graduated in 1979 for M.A. and M.S.E. degrees.
 After that he completed his Ph.D. from Princeton University in 1981.
-His dissertation title was "Locking Protocols: General Lock Classes and Deadlock Freedom".
+His dissertation title was Locking Protocols: General Lock Classes and Deadlock Freedom.